-The surface interval must be at least five (5) minutes for a dive to be considered a repetitive dive.
+The surface interval must be at least 5 minutes for a dive to be considered a repetitive dive.
 Otherwise, it is considered a continuation of the same dive.
 The dive number will not change and the dive time will continue where it left off.
-(Refer also to Section 7.2.
+(See also Section 7.2.
 Dive numbering).